-The purchase price included a payment of cash, which is subject to customary post-closing adjustments, and the issuance of common shares to the vendors, plus up to an additional \$1,500 contingent on Marketing Impact meeting certain earnings targets over the next three years.
+The purchase price included a payment of cash, which is subject to customary post-closing adjustments, and the issuance of common shares to the vendors, plus up to an additional \$1.5 million contingent on Marketing Impact meeting certain earnings targets over the next three years.
 The contingent consideration recorded by the Company reflects the estimated fair value of the earnings target being met, as at the acquisition date.

 The cash portion of the consideration was funded through the Company's revolving term acquisition facility and revolving term operating facility (which are outlined in this MD&A under "Liquidity and Capital Resources").
-The share portion of the consideration was funded through the issuance of 235,294 common shares of Decisive.
+The share portion of the consideration was funded through the issuance of 235,294 common shares of Decisive to the vendors of Marketing Impact, which are held in escrow and are scheduled to be released at one-third per year in April 2023, 2024, and 2025 respectively.